kibet-gilbert/co1_metaanalysis/README.md

 Further analyses focus on identification of potential disease vector species among biting flies (Order Diptera) and crop pest species such as fruit flies (family Tephriditae) that have not yet been implicated with but may have an impact on human, animal and crop health.

 ## Data acquisition
-The co1 barcode sequence metadata will be exported from the [boldsystems public data portal](http://www.boldsystems.org/index.php/Public_BINSearch?searchtype=records) using the following search syntax (criteria) in the search box:
+The test data to COI barcode sequences and metadata are exported from the [boldsystems public data portal](http://www.boldsystems.org/index.php/Public_BINSearch?searchtype=records) using the following search syntax (criteria) in the search box:
 ```
 arthropoda Kenya Uganda Tanzania Rwanda Burundi Ethiopia "South Sudan"
 ```